-5.5.1.PROCUREMENT STATISTICS
+5.5.2 PROCUREMENT STATISTICS

-The municipality had 74 successful bidders in the 2022/23 financial year.
-Of that number, 48 were male bidders representing 65%, while female were 26 in total representing 35% and there were no bidders of mixed gender (male and female).
+The municipality had 173 successful bidders in the 2022/23 financial year.
+Of that number, 169 companies were black owned representing 98%, while other races were 4 in total representing 2%.

-An analysis based on age group showed that successful bidders who were among the youths were 20 in total. representing 27% and the remainder of 54 successful bidders were of the old age and represents 73% of the total successful bidders.
+An analysis based on gender showed that successful bidders having male directors were 167 in total, representing 77% and the remainder of the companies with female directors, represented 23% of the total successful bidders.
 There were no bidders with any disability since no bidder indicated disability in their bids during the year under review.

-5.5.2.
-SUMMARY OF PROCUREMENT STATISTICS
+5.5.3 SUMMARY OF PROCUREMENT STATISTICS

-GENDER
+GENDER: DIRECTORS

 MALE FEMALE MIXED(MALE AND FEMALE) TOTAL

-1 LIVI/ (LL)

-48 26 0 74
+167 49 0 216

-65% 35% 0% 100%
+77% 23% 0% 100%

-AGE •